open-cluster-management/cert-manager-chart/stable/ibm-cert-manager/README.md

-# IBM Cloud Private Certificate Manager
+# Certificate Manager

 ## Introduction
-This chart deploys the IBM Cloud Private certificate manager service that can be used to issue and manage certificates for services running on IBM Cloud Private.
+This chart deploys the certificate manager service that can be used to issue and manage certificates for kubernetes services.
 You can use cert-manager to create and mount a certificate to a Kubernetes Deployment, StatefulSet, or DaemonSet.
 You can also create and add a certificate to a Kubernetes Ingress.
 It will ensure certificates are valid and up to date periodically, and it will attempt to renew certificates at an appropriate time before expiry.

 ## Chart Details
-One instance of cert-manager is deployed to a single master node when IBM Cloud Private is installed.
+One instance of cert-manager is deployed to a single master node when common services is installed.

-## How to use IBM-Cert-Manager
+## How to use Cert-Manager
-See the IBM Cloud Private product documentation in the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/) for more details on cert-manager, IBM Cloud Private's Kubernetes certificate manager service.
+See the IBM Cloud Pak for Multicloud Management product documentation in the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.2.0/kc_welcome_cloud_pak.html) for more details on cert-manager.

 ## Prerequisites
-1. Kubernetes version 1.9.0 or higher
+1. Kubernetes version 1.11.0 or higher
-2. Helm version or higher
+2. Helm version 2.7.0 or higher
 3. Cluster running Kubernetes
 4. A dedicated cert-manager namespace on the cluster